 ACADEMY / Personalization training blog

-73 % of your customers now use multiple channels on their journey before finally converting.
+The majority of your customers now use multiple channels on their journey before finally converting.
 This means that to meet the ever-rising expectations of these omnichannel consumers and guarantee the same quality of experience on every channel, you must rethink your entire strategy.
-Embracing the latest AI-driven personalization technologies gives you the ability to deliver this omnichannel experience.
+Embracing the latest AI-driven personalization technologies and constantly A/B testing give you the ability to deliver this omnichannel experience.

 1 Unique customer journeys

 With a growing number of tools and touchpoints, customer journeys are increasingly complex and individual.
 Previously the only way for customers to make contact with your brand was by visiting a store or contacting customer service.
 Now by contrast there is a huge range of available channels that they can use to interact and convert with your brand:

 - Online channels: websites on all devices (desktop, mobile, tablet), social media, display advertising, apps on mobile and tablet, email.

 - Offline channels: stores, call centers, physical advertising.

 new consumption habits and diverse journeys

 This multiplication of channels has led to new consumption habits and diverse journeys that vary hugely between customers: